Online ISSN: 2250-1177

 File Formats: Submit word files with tables electronically embedded within the text of the document with at least 1.5 cm margins on all sides.
 Photos and graphs can be uploaded in supplementary file option separately also.

-Manuscript Title: Top of paper, Times New Roman; Fonts all caps, bold, 12 points.
+Manuscript Title: Top of paper, Times New Roman; Fonts: bold, 14 points.

-Author Names: Last name, followed full first name, corresponding author of the manuscript must be marked with an asterisk and should be listed first, font: bold, 12 points.
+Author Names: full First and Middle name , followed Last name, corresponding author of the manuscript must be marked with an asterisk and should be listed first, font: bold, 10 points.

 First-page file should contain Manuscript Title, Authors detail, Affiliation, Email, Address for correspondence and Acknowledgements (if applicable).

 Article file should contain Manuscript Title, Abstract, Introduction, Materials and Methods, Results, Discussion or Results and Discussion, Acknowledgment, Conflict of Interest, References;